DavidSantia/tag_api/README.md

 ## Goal

-Demonstrate how simple it is to prototype and modify an API.
+Demonstrate how simple it is to prototype and modify an API in Go.

 By simply adjusting or adding a field to a Go struct, you automatically update both how the server loads from the database, as well as what it outputs for the API endpoint.